 Drawing to music

 This can be a very successful lesson for motivating and encouraging students and developing drawing skills.
-As a timed activity, it allows the students to interpret what they are listening to visually.
-Stick to classical and ambient tunes music as this allows the students to work under timed conditions in a calm and relaxed environment.
+As a timed activity, it allows the students to visually interpret what they are listening to.
+Stick to classical and ambient tunes music as this allows the students to work in a calm and relaxed environment under timed conditions.

 Experimental media drawing

 Another useful technique I have experimented with is drawing with twigs and charcoal.
-These drawings while similar to Richard Long’s wall installations resulted uniquely and effectively in producing highly experimental pictures uniquely.
+These drawings, similar to Richard Long’s wall installations, resulted uniquely and effectively in producing highly experimental pictures.

 Make a conscious decision not to use a pencil.
 Charcoal and graphite

-Another excellent technique for experimental drawing is to cover the whole page with graphite or charcoal, making sure to the entire sheet.
+Another excellent technique for experimental drawing is to cover the whole page with graphite or charcoal, ensuring the entire sheet.
 You can then use an eraser to draw into the image and create marks.
-This drawing method is excellent if you are interested in creating new marks and expanding your knowledge of drawing techniques.
+This drawing method is excellent if you want to create new marks and expand your knowledge of drawing techniques.

 What is Experimental Mark Making?

-The primary reason behind and wanting to understand the process by which mark can be created for their own sake, and how the artist can extend their understanding of drawing techniques.
+The primary reason behind and wanting to understand the process by which marks can be created for their own sake and how the artist can extend their understanding of drawing techniques.